-Table Major Points in the Proposed Townscape Guidelines Object ltem Contents New City Architectural • Height Limitation (Business Area 100 to 200m; Government area Control 30m; Residential area 15 to 20m) . , Building Limitation Line (Inclined building limitation line ( ) regulation along major streets in Government City) Set-back (A 20 m set back along major streets in Government , 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 City and promotion of planting in the set-back areas) Section Company of the Company Proposal of Color Management Plan Street • Tree-lining of streets reflecting the characteristic of each street Naming of street after famous people and others Parking System Ground level parking for a time being Provision of roofs and connection to pedestrian network in the future Public Transport Provision of circular public buss route within Government City , Pedestrian Spaces Provision of internalized (covered) pedestrian bridges and malls 1.
-1.4.
-1.4 in Government City Connection with shopping malls Parks Provision of green belt for protection against strong winds and the transfer of the formation of urban axis Cultural and • Designation of land plot not only for an Islamic Mosque but also Religious Facilities for Russia Orthodox and Catholic Churches Lighting Lighting for safe and amenity of city environment Night-time lighting of individual buildings (Presidential Palace, Presidential Administrative Office, Parliament) Attaches the State State State Section Night-time lighting of monuments (Independence Monument) Night-time lighting of Citizen's Park Existing Green Corridor • Provision of greenery in the belt between Respublika Avenue and City Green Comidor Fobeda Street and State an City Preservation of historic buildings and architectural heritage And Andrews Provision of transit mall (Improvement of Beibithilik Street for better amenity for pedestrians) East-West Promotion of greenery planting along Abai Street Parkways Promotion of greenery planting along Bogemba Avenue Business Corridor Induction of high-rise buildings along Respublika Avenue and gravita district Marked Market Pobeda Street Preservation architecture of historical value of Subjects and architecture functioning as landmarks Townscape Guidelines vernacular architecture Heritage Planning of Scenic Helitake Zone Scenic development to improve the amenity of the area by improving the 2.0,115 appurtenant components of the city such as parks, pavements, street furniture, etc. outer fullimit, etc.
+Table Major Points in the Proposed Townscape Guidelines

+Object Item Contents New City Architectural Height Limitation (Business Area 100 to 200m; Government area • Control 30m; Residential area 15 to 20m) · Building Limitation Line (Inclined building limitation line regulation along major streets in Government City) Set-back (A 20 m set back along major streets in Government - City and promotion of planting in the set-back areas) Proposal of Color Management Plan Street Tree-lining of streets reflecting the characteristic of each street Naming of street after famous people and others Parking System Ground level parking for a time being Provision of roofs and connection to pedestrian network in the A and a least of the future Public Transport Provision of circular public buss route within Government City Pedestrian Spaces Provision of internalized (covered) pedestrian bridges and malls in Government City Connection with shopping malls Parks Provision of green belt for protection against strong winds and formation of urban axis Cultural and • Designation of land plot not only for an Islamic Mosque but also Religious Facilities for Russia Orthodox and Catholic Churches Lighting Lighting for safe and amenity of city environment Night-time lighting of individual buildings (Presidential Palace, Presidential Administrative Office, Parliament) Night-time lighting of monuments (Independence Monument) Night-time lighting of Citizen's Park Existing Green Corridor • Provision of greenery in the belt between Respublika Avenue and City Pobeda Street The Charles of the Preservation of historic buildings and architectural heritage Preservation of historic buildings and architectural heritage Provision of transit mall (Improvement of Beibithilik Street for East-West better amenity for pedestrians) Promotion of greenery planting along Abai Street Promotion of greenery planting along Bogemba Avenue Parkways Business Corridor Induction of high-rise buildings along Respublika Avenue and Dusiness Contidor Pobeda Street Preservation Preservation architecture of historical value of Subjects and architecture functioning as landmarks Townscape Guidelines • vernacular architecture Heritage Planning of Scenic Beibitshilik and Akjzhayk Streets Precincts also to propel orderly intinage Zone Zone development to improve the amenity of the area by improving the Zone appurtenant components of the city such as parks, pavements, street furniture, etc. street furniture, etc.

-3.9 Transportation Planning
+S.3.9 Transportation Planning